 Students looking to transfer to a college or university must achieve a passing score on all three Praxis Core Skills exams (reading, writing, math).
 Students must also maintain a GPA of 2.7 or 3.0 depending on the college or university to which they transfer.
 Therefore, they should reach out to the college or university in advance.

 Candidates for positions and careers in education should explore health requirements associated with employment in a school setting.
-Prospective students with special needs that may affect their learning are encouraged to contact the Accessibility Services Coordinator for accommodation options.
+Prospective students with special needs that may affect their learning are encouraged to contact the Accessibility Services Coordinator to discuss available services.

 Technical standards provide guidance to students about the skills and abilities they need to function successfully in the program and ultimately as teachers in the public and/or private school classroom.
 Applicants who suspect they may be unable to meet one or more of the technical standards should contact program faculty members to discuss their concerns.
 Program faculty consider all academically qualified candidates, provided that the technical standards can be met with reasonable accommodations.
 Students in the program must have:

 - Sufficient strength, stamina, and motor coordination.

 - Sufficient hearing and visual acuity to ensure a safe environment, along with an ability to respond quickly to emergencies.